marineks/Project-1-Tower-defense-game/README.md

 Welcome!

-This is my first programming project and my first ever video game.
+This is my first programming project and my first ever video game, using HTML, CSS and JavaScript.

-The goal is to kill all enemies and maintain your base alive.
+For now, there is only a landing page, a quirky mini-game and the tutorial of my tower defense.

+New features and levels will follow soon!

 Enjoy!